How to Become a Blog Expert

 Copyedit Like a Pro

-What do all the pieces of content that are liked, bookmarked, and emailed to others have in common?
+What do all the pieces of content liked, bookmarked, and emailed to others have in common?
 Quality vs. quantity.
 They serve the audience, not the content creator.
-Your goal is to help readers optimize a part of their daily life through the topic you're sharing.
-And strengthening your ability to create shared content includes improving your editing skills.
+Your goal is to help readers optimize a part of their daily lives through the topic you're sharing.
+Strengthening your ability to create shared content includes improving your editing skills.

 Regardless of the media used to circulate your content, the editing transforms text into powerful stories that persuade the audience to take action.
 Turn your articles, landing pages, webinar content, podcast episodes, and videos into shareable works that get readers to make a move.